 Added by Melissa Franklin on March 22, 2014 at 11:30pm — No Comments

 Early morning found me in the garden armed with a brand new spray bottle of neem oil.
 HaHa!
 Take that, you nasty bugs!
 I had been squishing buggies twice a day for a week ~ it was time to pull out the big guns.
-PRAYING this really helps my tender young plants to reach maturity while I wait for the…Continue
+PRAYING this really helps my tender young plants to reach maturity while I wait for the beneficial…Continue

 We have a 3 bd 2 bath house in a quiet neighborhood for rent.
 Almost everything in the yard is edible.
 We have: 2 pomegranate trees, 3 fig trees, 1 peach tree, 1 apple tree, 1 apricot tree, 1 plum tree, 2 guava trees, 1 orange tree, 1 ruby red grapefruit tree, 1 lemon tree and lots of grape vines.
 We have lots of garden beds, and a partial gray water system from the master bath that feeds a small waterfall and pond from which irrigation water is drawn.
 We also have a solar hot water…Continue